andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

 [functor-combinators](https://hackage.haskell.org/package/functor-combinators)
 library.
 In the blog post I called this style the "functor combinator" style because it involved building these functor structures out of small, simple pieces.
-This is just one way to build functor structures --- you could always just make them directly from scratch, but they can get rather messy and it's often times easier to use pre-made structures that have all the helper functions already defined for you.
-But I never really talked about *how* you would build them from scratch, and also never really explored the more exotic types of lowercase-f functors in Hask --- contravariant functors and invariant functors.
+But I've never really explored the more exotic types of lowercase-f functors in Hask --- contravariant functors and invariant functors.

 In this post we're going to be exploring these different types of functor structures step-by-step, by starting with a simple useful structure and